Thermophilic and mesophilic anaerobic digestion of soybean molasses: A performance vs. stability trade-off

 Effects of the Organic Loading Rate on Polyhydroxyalkanoate Production from Sugarcane Stillage by Mixed Microbial Cultures (Artigo de Periódico)

-de Oliveira, Guilherme Henrique Duarte; Niz, Mirian Yasmine Krauspenhar; Zaiat, Marcelo; Rodrigues, José Alberto Domingues (Springer, 2019)Stillage is an abundant wastewater from the sugarcane ethanol industry.
+Oliveira, Guilherme Henrique Duarte de; Niz, Mirian Yasmine Krauspenhar; Zaiat, Marcelo; Rodrigues, José Alberto Domingues (Springer, 2019)Stillage is an abundant wastewater from the sugarcane ethanol industry.
 It is rich in fermentable substrates and presents low-nutrient content, constituting a promising substrate for polyhydroxyalkanoate (PHA) production ... -

 Biomethane recovery through co-digestion of cheese whey and glycerol in a two-stage anaerobic fluidized bed reactor: Effect of temperature and organic loading rate on methanogenesis (Artigo de Periódico)

-Almeida, Priscilla de Souza; de Menezes, Camila Aparecida; Camargo, Franciele Pereira; Sakamoto, Isabel Kimiko; Lovato, Giovanna; Rodrigues, José Alberto Domingues; Varesche, Maria Bernadete Amâncio; Silva, Edson Luiz (Academic Press, 2023)Anaerobic digestion for CH4 recovery in wastewater treatment has been carried out with different strategies to increase process efficiency, among which co-digestion and the two-stage process can be highlighted.
+Almeida, Priscilla de Souza; Menezes, Camila Aparecida de; Camargo, Franciele Pereira; Sakamoto, Isabel Kimiko; Lovato, Giovanna; Rodrigues, José Alberto Domingues; Varesche, Maria Bernadete Amâncio; Silva, Edson Luiz (Academic Press, 2023)Anaerobic digestion for CH4 recovery in wastewater treatment has been carried out with different strategies to increase process efficiency, among which co-digestion and the two-stage process can be highlighted.
 In this ... -